alexvlima/SeR_2019_Text_Mining/README.md

+# Text Mining

-# Twitter
+## Twitter

 Using the social network API (package twitteR), get tweets from users.

-# Text Mining

-Manipulate data
+## Manipulate data

   1) To lower
   2) Tokenization
   3) Remove punctuation
   4) Remove stopwords
   5) Stem (to join with the sentimental lexicon)

-# Sentimental Analysis
+## Sentimental Analysis

   Using sentiLex_lem_PT02 dictionary

-# TF-IDF
+## TF-IDF

+  Identify importants terms to each poltician.
+  This technique consider the term frequency and the inverse document frequency.

-# Topic Modelling
+## Topic Modelling

-  LDA (Latent Dirichlet Allocation)
+  We used the LDA (Latent Dirichlet Allocation) algorithm to build a model to predict each tweet and classify them into a group.